 "According to the court's ruling, the Zionist director of the company of Facebook, or his official attorney must appear in court to defend himself and pay for possible losses," said Ruhollah Momen-Nasab, an Iranian internet official, according to state news agency ISNA, referring to Zuckerberg's Jewish background.

-Zuckerberg, whose company owns WhatsApp and Instagram, is unlikely to heed the summons.
+Zuckerberg, whose company owns Instagram and is in the process of buying WhatsApp, is unlikely to heed the summons.

 Iran is still under international sanctions over its disputed nuclear activities and it is difficult for U.S. citizens to secure travel visas, even if they want to visit.